 Transportation and land use is an area that attracted a lot of comments.
 Overall there is a view that these issues need to take a more prominent role in the LDP.
 Our preferred approach is to take forward the principles as set out in PPS 13 and we also need to consider these alongside the Transport objectives as set out in the SPPS.
 In doing so we will also need to consider what prominence we give to our overall transport strategy in the LDP.

-Flooding PPS 15 Retain Existing - Retain Existing, but clarify substantially unchanged Reservoir Flooding policy - emerging
+Flooding PPS 15 Retain Existing Retain Existing, but substantia ally unchang ged clarify Rese rvoir Flooding policy - emerging 3